 Interviews And The AMA

 My logic with this statement is if they got a chance to interview at Stanford, Wharton, Duke etc.. most candidates would do anything for that chance.
-They would go to the interview even if it were very inconvienet.
+They would go to the interview even if it were very inconvenient.
 The brand name schools therefore benefit less from coordination.
 They can see whoever they want to see anyhow.

 Similarly great candidates on paper will still get fly outs without pre-screening at the Summer AMA meeting.
 They don’t need a pre-interview at AMA to break through.

 A caveat on this advice.
 Zoom interviewing could in theory allow more screening interviews.
-Still Zoom interviews aren’t as good fo anyone.
+Still Zoom interviews aren’t as good for anyone.
 How do you present well in a Zoom interview?
 Don’t worry, no one does.
 Furthermore, who wants to interview 30 people on Zoom?
-I certainly don’t and I wouldn’t mind meeting that many in person.
+I certainly don’t, and I wouldn’t mind meeting that many people in person.